BroTato123/RawrBot-2.0/README.md

     \|__|\|__|\|__|\|__|\|____________|\|__|\|__|\|_______|\|_______|    \|__|
 ```

+## Warning: This bot is about to become depreciated, pending a complete rewrite of the command logic to get away from regex.
 RawrBot is a discord bot that when someone on your server says rawr, it responds with "XD", among other things.
 It requires [Node.js](https://nodejs.org/en/download/ "Node.js Download") and [discord.js](https://github.com/discordjs/discord.js "discord.js").
 ***
 ### Installation